byrant24/jfrog-xray-loadtest/REPORT.md

 ## 📬 Contact

-Created by \[Anmol Rai] for the JFrog Performance Engineer Home Assignment.
+Created for the JFrog Performance Engineer Home Assignment.

 ---